Cheaper Cigarettes and Contraband

 Smokers are price-sensitive, and may seek ways to purchase cheaper cigarettes, particularly as tobacco taxes increase the overall price of cigarettes.
 One such source is purchasing contraband cigarettes.
 Contraband is “any tobacco product that does not comply with the provisions of all applicable federal and provincial statutes.
-This includes importation, stamping, marking, manufacturing, distributing and payment of duties and taxes.”(vi, p.12) The Royal Canadian Mounted Police (RCMP) has identified the trade in contraband as a “serious threat to public safety and health.”(vi, p.15) The federal government has recently made contraband a priority issue for tobacco control in Canada, with a $91.7-million increase in funding to the RCMP over five years in the 2014 budget, and the passing of Bill C-10, the Tackling Contraband Tobacco Act, which received Royal Assent on November 6, 2014 but has not yet been proclaimed.
-Provincial governments in Ontario and Quebec also included additional funding for anti-contraband measures in their budgets in 2014.vii
+This includes importation, stamping, marking, manufacturing, distributing and payment of duties and taxes.”vii, p.12 The RCMP has identified the trade in contraband as a “serious threat to public safety and health.”vii, p.
+15 To help identify duty-paid and legally-manufactured cigarettes, a federal excise stamp is required on “all cigarettes, tobacco sticks and fine-cut tobacco products for sale in the Canadian duty-paid market” as of July 1, 2012.viii The federal government has introduced other measures and funded initiatives to reduce contraband tobacco.x Bill C-10, the Tackling Contraband Tobacco Act, which came into force on April 10, 2015, amends the Criminal Code to add the offence of trafficking contraband tobacco.ix